-Although it is really important to learn to trust ourselves, there is one time that we have to be careful about listening to what our thoughts and emotions are telling us: it is when we are stuck in or living from our Wounded Self.
+Although it is really important to learn to trust ourselves, there is indeed one time that we have to be careful about trusting ourselves.
+It is when we are stuck in or living from our Wounded Self.

-Just like we have a Wise Self that is our place of dignity (love, compassion, creativity, and wisdom), we also have a Wounded Self.
-The Wounded Self is the place of fear, addiction, hate, compulsion, rage, and depression that we get stuck in when we get cut off from our Wise Self (and it can happen for other reasons, too).
+Just like we have a Wise Self, we also have a Wounded Self.
+The Wounded Self is the place of fear, addiction, hate, compulsion, rage, and depression that we get stuck in when we get cut off from our Wise Self.
+(And it can happen for other reasons, too).

-When we get stuck in this place, we act primarily in any way to stop our pain, fear, and anger, rather than acting to connect with our Wise Self.
+When we get stuck in this place, we act primarily in any way to stop our pain, rather than acting to connect with our Wise Self.

-When we are acting out of our Wounded Self, we need to pay attention to our emotions and reason, but we need to be careful about listening to and trusting the things our emotions and thoughts are telling us to do because they are fueled by fear instead of wisdom and love.
+When we are acting out of our Wounded Self, we need to pay attention to our emotions and reason.
+But we need to be careful about listening to and trusting the things our emotions and thoughts are telling us to do.
+They are often fueled by fear instead of wisdom and love.

 How Do We Heal Our Wounded Selves?